generaxion/axio-starter/README.md

 This theme comes with selection of default modules that are listed here.
 Modules have their own readme files at `/modules/module-name/docs/README.md`.

-A few modules are sort of required or there are more changes needed than just removing the module to remove it.
+A few modules are required or there are more changes needed than just deleting the module to remove it.
 You can of course replace them but they have some critical functions that need to be implemented.

 | **Module**             | **Required**   |  **Function**  |
 |------------------------|----------------|----------------|